East Cornwall · PL30

 Why Lanivet is its own job.

 Conservation Area covers the village core including the church.
 Bodmin and Wenford Railway and the A30 corridor shape edge-of-village development.
 For planning application specifically, parts of Lanivet sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Lanivet project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Lanivet job runs as a PL30-specific piece of work — local policy, local fabric, local builders.
+Most of our planning application work in Lanivet lands on post-war bungalows, with detailing that has to nod to the wider Bodmin streetscape.

 Planning note